Vyral/base-template/_posts/2023-07-21-phoenix-housing-market-update-supply-prices-and-more.md

 {% include excerpt.html %}

 I want to provide you with a market update for the general Phoenix area, but before that, let's discuss the national numbers.
-According to the National Association of Realtors, there's an expected 20% shortfall in the number of closed transactions from last year to this year, which translates to over a million fewer sales in the United States.
+According to the National Association of REALTORS®, there's an expected 20% shortfall in the number of closed transactions from last year to this year, which translates to over a million fewer sales in the United States.
 Now, let's focus on the Phoenix market and dive into the current trends.

 **Comparing this month to this time last year, there was a 27% decrease in listing activity, meaning there are fewer homes on the market.** To give you some context, in March of 2022, the inventory hit a low of about 4,400 homes, with a frenzy of multiple offers driving prices significantly above market value.
 However, in October of 2022, the inventory saw a rise to 20,000 homes, a level not seen in many years.
 The market remained relatively flat between October and December, leaning towards a buyer's market in most areas of Maricopa County.